* Indicates a required field

 While influencers in society and on social media are making statements about body positivity and loving yourself as you are, ISAPS data reveals that there has been an increase in liposuction and abdominoplasty procedures.
 Liposuction is the second most popular procedure globally, with a 9.2% increase in procedures from 2017 to 2018, with abdominoplasty procedures increasing by 9.7% annually.

 At Cosmetic Surgery Solicitors, we’re passionate about ensuring that patients are put before profits.
 Your surgeon should explain any associated risks and potential complications before your procedure, to ensure that you’re fully informed.
 If you’re undertaking a cosmetic procedure, we want you to be sure before you go ahead.
-Read our guide to safely finding a cosmetic practitioner here.
+Read our guide to safely finding a cosmetic surgeon.